multiplehats/piggy/apps/plugin/readme.txt

 * **Real-time Analytics** - Track program performance and customer engagement
 * **WooCommerce Integration** - Seamlessly works with your existing store
 * **Multi-channel Support** - Works both online and in physical stores
+* **Compatibility with WPC Name Your Price:** Works seamlessly with the WPC Name Your Price for WooCommerce plugin, allowing customers to set their own price for prepaid top-ups and gift card products.

 = External Services =